 As you can see, budgeting affects several elements of your business.
-That’s why it’s no surprise that improving several elements of your business makes it easier to stay on budget.
+That’s why it’s no surprise that improving several aspects of your business makes it easier to stay on budget.
 Here are a few great strategies for creating and maintaining a budget:

-1. Pay Off High Interest Debts
+1. Pay Off High-Interest Debts

 The first step towards sticking to a budget is trimming your expenses.
 This includes monthly debt payments, like credit cards.
 Odds are, the credit cards with the highest interest payments charge the highest monthly payments.
 These are the debts you should strive to pay off as soon as possible.
-So, when creating your budget, see if you can afford to raise your monthly payment for your high interest debts.
+So, when creating your budget, see if you can afford to raise your monthly payment for your high-interest debts.
 The quicker you get these debts out of the way, the quicker you can grow your business.